prayogizan/prayogizan/README.md

 # 👋 Hi there
 ### My name is Akhmad Fauzan Prayogi, you can call me Fauzan

-I’m currently on my 8th semester as a Computer Science student in Amikom University of Yogyakarta and learning Android Apps Development at VSGA Junior Mobile Programmer.
+I am currently as an Android Developer Intern at [Nusantara Beta Studio](https://nbs.co.id/).

 Reach me on [LinkedIn](https://www.linkedin.com/in/akhmad-fauzan-prayogi-921a11207/) | [Instagram](https://www.instagram.com/fauzaanprayogi/)